What is a LinkedIn Analytics dashboard?

 Benefits of a LinkedIn dashboard

 Putting all of your LinkedIn data on a dashboard gives you a single source to reference your performance.
 When you put your LinkedIn metrics on a PowerMetrics dashboard, you have the power and flexibility to adjust date ranges, pick a data visualization to display your metric and share the information with your team.
-PowerMetrics allows you to add users and share your dashboards and metrics so you and your team can always be aligned on your organic social media performance.
+PowerMetrics allows you to add users and share your dashboards and social metrics so you and your team can always be aligned on your organic social media performance.

 Dashboard inspiration for LinkedIn